SergioSNW/reddit-sergio/README.md

 For the Front End:

 - React: Quick, Modern and Reliable Javascript Framework for building User Interfaces.
-- Reddux: Used to manage and centralize all state and complex data within a React Application.
-Reddux hold the "truth" of the Application.
+- Redux: Used to manage and centralize all state and complex data within a React Application.
+Redux hold the "truth" of the Application.

 For the Back End: